 Okay, let’s move on to curtains and drapes for our next category for budget window treatments that look expensive.

-This first idea is fairly common and that is to apply a trim to the fronts and sometimes the bottom of the drapes.
+The first idea shows trim on the fronts and sometimes the bottom of the drapes.
 We did this kind of applied trim dozens of times for clients.
 Sometimes plain and quite often my favorite Greek Key trim.

 These kinds of trim are usually sewn on by hand.